RetroPie/RetroPie-Docs/docs/8Bitdo-Controller.md

 **7)** You will then see the "Searching" screen.
 If you have issues with the detection of the controller, you may find it helps to press some buttons on the controller when this screen is showing.
 ![Searching](https://s22.postimg.org/3lqiaw8bl/4_Searching.jpg)

-**8)** It may be the case that the first time the results are returned, the name of the controller doesnt show, or that the MAC address doesnt show at all.
-If thats the case, you can either select the device if you know the MAC, or simply search again.
+**8)** It may be the case that the first time the results are returned, the name of the controller doesn't show, or that the MAC address doesn't show at all.
+If that's the case, you can either select the device if you know the MAC or simply search again.
 ![No Name](https://s22.postimg.org/g1n84n1nl/5_Search_Results_No_Name.jpg)

 **9)** Here it has successfully detected the name of the controller, select OK here.